 Additional information regarding this new provision is contained in section D. of the Intended Use Plan that follows.
-It is anticipated that applicable requirements will be satisfactorily addressed and will receive public support, and that the provisions will be retained within future Priority System documents.
+It is anticipated that applicable requirements will be satisfactorily addressed and will receive public support, and that the provisions will be retained within the final 2005 Priority System document.